rajakulathilak/Target-Brazil-Ecommerce-SQL-Analysis/README.md

 ## 📊 Project Overview

-This project analyzes Brazilian e-commerce order data using **SQL in MySQL Workbench** to understand customer behavior, sales trends, geographical performance, freight costs, delivery efficiency, and payment patterns.
+This project analyzes Brazilian e-commerce order data using **SQL in Google BigQuery** to understand customer behavior, sales trends, geographical performance, freight costs, delivery efficiency, and payment patterns.

 The objective is to transform raw e-commerce data into meaningful business insights that can support decisions related to **sales growth, customer targeting, logistics, delivery performance, and payment strategy**.